There aren't any images for this school. Be the first to show your picture to thousands of people!

 Introduction

-Carroll University is a small, private college in Waukesha, Wisconsin.
-The university is affiliated with the Presbyterian church.
-It is named from Charles Carroll of Carrollton, Maryland, who was one of the signers of the Declaration of Independence.
+Carroll University is a small, private liberal arts college in Waukesha, Wisconsin.
+The university is affiliated with the Presbyterian church and has the distinction of being named after Charles Carroll of Carrollton, Maryland, who was one of the signers of the Declaration of Independence.
+It was originally established in what was then the wilderness, to help bring education and a sense of community to the area’s settlers.

-First founded in 1846, Carroll University has an ongoing debate with Beloit College concerning which of them is the oldest institute of higher learning in Wisconsin—Carroll was founded just days earlier, but temporarily halted classes during the Civil War, whereas Beloit has never paused operations.
+First founded in 1846 – two years before Wisconsin was a state, the university has an ongoing debate with Beloit College concerning which of them is the oldest institute of higher learning in Wisconsin—Carroll was founded just days earlier, but temporarily halted classes during the Civil War, whereas Beloit has never paused operations.

 Academics

-Carroll offers more than 60 areas of study in their undergraduate programs.
+More than 60 areas of study are available in their undergraduate programs.
 Major undergraduate academic divisions include Humanities and Social Sciences, Natural and Health Sciences, and Humanities and Social Sciences.
 The most popular undergraduate academic programs include Exercise Science, Nursing, Business, Education, Psychology, Biology, Criminal Justice, Communication, Health Sciences, and Chemistry.
 Each department offers its own Senior Capstone to serve as a bridge to graduate study and/or a career.
 All undergraduate students are required to participate in the First Year Program, the Liberal Studies Program, the Senior Capstone Experience, and the Convocation Program.

 Highlight on Health Sciences

-Carroll has a particularly strong department of health sciences.
+A particularly strong department of health sciences resides on this campus.
 Student athletes have a team physician and specialized orthopedic surgeons on staff.
 Physical therapy students often work with athletes, as well as exercise phsyiologists, biomechanists, and student athlete trainers.

 The First Year Program